 Honestly I indulged a lot the last months of the year and especially the holidays.
 And I mean A LOT!
 This left me with some unwanted fluffy weight and that’s not O.K.
 The older we get the harder it is to take it off so I need to act now before it’s starts creeping on me one pound at the time.

 This means I’m working on de-fluffing.
 The way to do it is by cutting and tracking my calories for a couple of months.
 In my opinion, the key to losing weight is counting calories.
 When your diet stalls, how can you troubleshoot what’s wrong if you don’t have any idea how many calories you consume a day?
 Exactly 😉

 I’ll be sharing many more recipes soon that are figure-friendly along with their calorie count.
 This will help you and I stay on track.

-This recipe is for one person but you can easily double it or make multiple batches to freeze and eat when you have no time to prepare breakfast.
+This recipe is for one person but you can easily double it or make multiple batches to freeze and eat when you have no time to prepare breakfast (photos represent two servings).
 They are healthy, easy to make and delicious!
-They are not too fluffy since they contain almost no flour.
-The bananas make them sweet enough that you won’t need much syrup….always a good thing right?
+Plus they are not too fluffy since they contain almost no flour.
+The bananas make them sweet enough that you won’t need much syrup….always a good thing right? 🙂

 - 2 egg whites

 - 1 scoop vanilla protein powder